gunnar2k/rate-limiting-poc/README.md

 ## `OrganizationSupervisor`

-Uses `DynamicSupervisor` to manage organizations outbound requests.
+Uses `DynamicSupervisor` to manage an organizations outbound requests.

 ## `OrganizationWorker`

-Uses `GenServer` to process queue of functions to be called, where the concurrency of each queue can be predefined.
+Uses `GenServer` to enqueue new requests.
+Behind the scenes the worker processes the queue of functions to be called.
+The level of concurrency, ie. how many requests to make at the same time, can be predefined.